Pro-Level Guide: How to Use Diamond Polishing Pads Like a Contractor

 How long should I spend on each grit?

-There is no fixed time — the indicator is surface quality, not time elapsed.
-After working a grit across the entire surface, inspect under raking light.
-When all scratches from the previous grit are replaced by the finer, more uniform scratch pattern of the current grit, you are ready to advance.
+No fixed time — inspect under raking light.
+When all scratches from the previous grit are replaced by a uniform finer pattern, advance.

 How do I transition between grits smoothly?